Gülnuş Sultan: First reign

 She became Valide in 1695 when her older son Mustafa II became the Sultan.
 She held the position during the reign of two sons.
 When Mustafa II was dethroned in 1703 the populace blamed Gülnuş, for his preference for Edirne over Constantinople as a place of residence and for the general confusion of life in the capital.

-She of course had more freedom of movement and contacts than the kadıns.
+She of course had more freedom of movement and contacts than the consorts.
 Quite often she accompanied her son.
-She visited her daughters in their palaces, took part in the wedding of her daughter Fatma Sultan at the side of her son, visited her daughter Hatice Sultan in company of the sultan, after she had given birth to a daughter.
+She visited her daughters in their palaces, took part in the wedding of her daughter Fatma Emetullah Sultan at the side of her son, visited her daughter Hatice Sultan in company of the sultan, after she had given birth to a daughter.
 She looked at parades, visited Eyüb, received the Grand vizier and the Şeyhüislam and accepted invitations by the Grand vizier and the Bostancıbaşı (with her son).
 She had hass (private domains) and a Kethüda (steward) who administered them for her.
 Mustafa kept close contacts with his mother, he honored her demonstratively whenever there was an occasion, he sent her information, asked for her well-being and received many, many horses as gifts from her.
 He even prohibited that anybody should stay in a house in Çorlu, between Constantinople and Edirne, in which his mother had spent a night.

 Second reign

 She did have some political importance.
 In 1703, she was asked to confirm and approve of the succession of her other son, Ahmed III, to the throne, which she also did.
 Ahmed III thought it prudent to keep her out of sight until the feeling against her had died down.
 And so, on her return from Edirne, she went to the Old Palace for a time.
+In 1704, when Gülnüş Sultan wanted to appoint her chief agha, Uzun Süleyman Ağa, as the Darüssaade Ağa, the Grand Vizier Damad Hasan Pasha appeared to the Sultan and warned him: